Ice Age Sacred Site

 Star Constellation of Cygnus

 In addition to all this there is also another incredible concept existing with these large stones atop Bird Mountain.
-The primary stones of the big stone thunderbird nest are also in alignment with the primary stars of the constellation of Cygnus the Swan.
+The primary stones of the big thunderbird nest seem to be in alignment with the primary stars of the constellation of Cygnus the Swan.
 When all of the large stones on the ground are connected, they line up to represent the main stars of Cygnus found in the northern sky above.
 (The constellation of Cygnus is also called the Northern Cross.)
 Cygnus was revered by our ancestors.
 In the site sketch below the stones of Cygnus are black dots (N,S,E,W) connected with black lines.
 E and W stones are the wingspan, N stone is the tail and the S stone is the neck and head of the "Great Sky Bird".
+It is believed that some 15,000 years ago the star Deneb - the tail star (N) of the Great Sky Bird - was the pole star seen in the sky at that time.
+Atop the mountain the tail stone (N) is the northern point of the Bird.

 Is this just a coincidence?
 Are these big stones just naturally in the right position so when they are connected like dots, or rather like stars, they form the constellation of Cygnus which is also known as the “Great Sky Bird”?
 Cygnus is generally seen as representing a large bird in the form of a swan, goose, heron or crane.
-If indeed these big stones are simply in their natural, post glacial positions was this mountain top recognized honoured and utilized long ago by our paleolithic ancestors because the boulders on the ground matched up with the stars of Cygnus in the sky?
-It is highly likely.
+If indeed these big stones are simply in their natural post glacial positions, was this mountain top recognized honoured and utilized long ago by our paleolithic ancestors, namely the Solutreans, because these big boulders on the ground matched up with the actual stars of Cygnus in the sky?
+It is highly possible.
+In connecting the stones like dots in another way, the resulting t-shape is a bird's foot or a bird track which could indicate where the Great Bird itself touched down on Earth.
+Where it lighted atop the mountain?
+Just a hunch.

 The large stone alignment upon the earth atop Bird Mountain clearly representing a "Great Spirit Bird" from the sky that landed on earth is, I do believe, a rock-solid reason Bird Mountain came to be found, revered and respected in the first place.
 It was then utilized for bird shamanism ceremonies.
 These ceremonies are essentially all about drawing human attention to the natural, avian flight of one’s very own spirit – flying free like a bird – that often occurs during dreams and visions attained during practices such as drumming, singing, dancing, fasting and vision quests.